hadley/adv-r/SoftwareSystems.md

 These numbers can easily be generated in R using the familiar vectors and functions that you already know.
 An example of how to do this is provided below.
-It's important to realize that the techniques shown in this chapter will not allow you to express algorithms your couldn't express with R's native data structures and functions.
+It's important to realize that the techniques shown in this chapter will not allow you to express algorithms you couldn't express with R's native data structures and functions.
 The techniques do allow you to organize data structures and functions to create a general system or framework for generating sequences.